florenceyuelin/florenceyuelin.github.io/index.md

 economic collaboration, which are less observed in the financial M&As that are purely profit seeking.
 Moreover, weak RoL may deter more strategic M&As due to GVC linkages that can transfer spillover effects to home countries.
-Based on data from the International Country Risk Guide and Capital IQ for 140 countries (2010-2021), I find that law <em>de jure<\em> significantly promotes M&A values only when law <em>de facto<\em> is at a middle or high level.
+Based on data from the International Country Risk Guide and Capital IQ for 140 countries (2010-2021), I find that law <em>de jure</em> significantly promotes M&A values only when law <em>de facto</em> is at a middle or high level.
 Overall, this paper explores the differential impacts of law on cross-border investment, calling for emerging markets and new democracies to improve institutional quality and law enforcement capacity for sustained global economic cooperation.
 The paper offers also practical managerial implications for corporate leaders to enhance legal astuteness.